Last Updated on March 21, 2021 by Shaun Snapp

 We do not know how Ada determined what she considered to be an optimal strategy, but it is clear that, based on historical data, Ada took blue collar voters for granted, figuring they they reliably voted Democratic, most recently for Obama, and the would do so again.
 With blue collar voters as her unshakeable base, Clinton would coast to victory by ensuring that minorities and liberal elites turned out to vote for her.
 This presumption was exacerbated by Ada’s decison that the campaign did not need to spend money polling in safe states –so, the campaign did not realize that some safe states were no longer safe until it was too late. – The AI Delusion

 Oddly, Ada believed that Hillary Clinton could not lose blue-collar voters.
 She would seldom talk about labor or issues of workers in general.
 This is for the following somewhat obvious reasons.

-- She is very obviously elitist, and this is picked up not only by blue-collar workers but by white-collar workers as well.
+- She is very obviously elitist, and this is picked up not only by blue-collar workers but also by white-collar workers.

 - Hillary Clinton has a natural demeanor that is quite off-putting to blue-collar men.

 - She is viewed as a consummate disingenuous politician.